w3guy/persist-admin-notices-dismissal/README.md

 Run `composer require collizo4sky/persist-admin-notices-dismissal`

-Alternatively, clone or download this repo and include/require the `persist-admin-notices-dismissal.php` file like so
+Alternatively, clone or download this repo into the `vendor/` folder in your plugin, and include/require the `persist-admin-notices-dismissal.php` file like so

 ```
-require 'persist-admin-notices-dismissal.php'
+include  __DIR__ . '/vendor/persist-admin-notices-dismissal/persist-admin-notices-dismissal.php'
 ```

 ## How to Use
-Firstly, install and activate this library as a plugin by cloning / downloading to your WordPress `wp-content/plugins` directory.
+Firstly, install and activate this library within a plugin.

 Say you have the following markup as your admin notice